peteS-UK/EvoSabre-DAC-PCP/readme.md

 ## Background

 This project began to allow me to control the second OLED screen on the excellent Audiophonics EvoSabre DAC when using PCP, since the supplied option for LMS was to use a very old version of DietPi.
 However, overtime I realised that the project was really 2 things.
 Firstly, it was info on how to configure PCP to work with this DAC, but much more it was just a general program to display LMS information on an OLED display.
 Since it uses the luma.core and luma.oled modules, it should support any device supported by luma.oled, which you can see at  https://luma-oled.readthedocs.io/en/latest/.
-Currently, it's SPI only though, although it could certainly be made to work with  I2C displays as well I think.
+You can specify SPI or I2C interfaces by editing the configuration for your OLED in the oled4pcp.cfg.

 As such, there's now 2 sections to this document.
 The first section involves the installation and configuration of the OLED scripts for PCP, and the second relates to configuration of PCP for the Audiophonics EvoSabre DAC, setup Infrared etc..